Most common silk fabric types

 I buy very often sewing patterns from Joann fabrics – McCalls, Simplicity, Butterick, Vogue, New look, Burda.
 I use them quite a lot as a base for my sewing.
 And they always have recommendations on the back of the envelope what fabric is suitable for the pattern.
 So look at these images that I made from some of my patterns.
 If you click on any photo it will open a bigger version of the image for you to see better.

 Well, let’s try to research more and define them.
+I made also many silk fabric images and will include them in this guide.

 Read this “fabricadabra” from Wikipedia.
 Do you understand something here?